astoeckel/temporal_basis_transformation_network/README.md

 This is particularly useful when building feed-forward networks performing sequence-to-sequence transformations.

-Although the code was mostly designed with fixed temporal convolutions (such as the Fourier or LDN bases) in mind, the layer can also be used to learn the FIR filters using backprop.
+Although the code was mostly designed with fixed temporal convolutions (such as the Fourier or LDN bases) in mind, the layer can also be used to learn FIR filters using backprop.
 This is exactly the idea behind Temporal Convolutional Networks.

 ![Forward and inverse transformation example](doc/forward_inverse_example.png)